datastax/cassandra/src/java/org/apache/cassandra/db/memtable/TrieMemtable.md

 Everything between the "TO APPLY" bounds that has a timestamp smaller than 513 is removed from the trie, resulting in:
 ```
-40cd0a37fd8f053c6c404170706c650038 -> partition with 1 rows and 2 tombstones
+40cd0a37fd8f053c6c404170706c650038 -> partition with 1 rows and 1 tombstones
                                   *** Start deletion branch
                                   -> LIVE -> deletedAt=513[PARTITION]
-                                  408000500d38 -> Level ROW
+                                  408000500d38 -> Level ROW + deletedAt=513[PARTITION] -> deletedAt=513[PARTITION]
-                                            38↑ -> Level ROW
+                                            38↑ -> Level ROW + deletedAt=513[PARTITION] -> deletedAt=513[PARTITION]
-                                          1038 -> Level ROW
+                                          1038 -> Level ROW + deletedAt=513[PARTITION] -> deletedAt=513[PARTITION]
-                                            38↑ -> Level ROW
+                                            38↑ -> Level ROW + deletedAt=513[PARTITION] -> deletedAt=513[PARTITION]
                                   ↑ -> deletedAt=513[PARTITION] -> LIVE
                                   *** End deletion branch
                                   408000501038 -> [ts=EMPTY]
                                               01 -> COMPLEX_COLUMN_MARKER
 ```
+Note that `Level ROW` markers need to initially be kept in case there is substructure that needs to be presented as a deleted row, and because every tombstone marker in the trie has to present the state before and after it, it is also updated to include it.

 As part of the process of modifying the in-memory trie, the mutation code recognizes that the `COMPLEX_COLUMN_MARKER` and the `Level ROW` markers have no children and call the `shouldPreserveWithoutChildren` predicate.
-As that returns false, the marker and the path leading to them is removed.
+That call returns false and the marker and the path leading to them is removed.
 ```
-40cd0a37fd8f053c6c404170706c650038 -> partition with 1 rows and 2 tombstones
+40cd0a37fd8f053c6c404170706c650038 -> partition with 1 rows and 1 tombstones
                                   *** Start deletion branch
                                   -> LIVE -> deletedAt=513[PARTITION]
                                   ↑ -> deletedAt=513[PARTITION] -> LIVE